 If you’re not sure whether or not ring training works, all you have to do is look at how strong, powerful, balanced, and coordinated gymnasts are to make moves like iron crosses, handstands, and even just perfect supports on the gymnastic rings.
 So why aren’t you taking advantage of gymnastic ring training?

 Most people don’t take advantage of training with gymnastic rings because they’re incredibly challenging to get started on.
-I would bet big money that you rarely run into a trainer that understands how to coach the rings and where you should get started.
+I would bet big money that you rarely run into a trainer that understands how to coach the rings and where you should get started to build Bulletproof Shoulders.

 The bottom line is most people don’t understand movement progressions, and this lack of understanding prevents them from becoming a better coach and getting better results in their workouts.
 You MUST use proper movement progressions when tackling the beast called ring training!